Testing kinematic distances under a realistic Galactic potential: Introduction

 Errors arising from deviations from circular motions can be broadly divided into two categories: (i) random fluctuations around the average streaming motions that do not change the average velocity (e.g., a turbulent velocity dispersion); (ii) systematic changes in the streaming velocity due to non-axisymmetric features such as spiral arms and the Galactic bar.

-\cite{Reid2022} studied the effects of random motions on the KD distances and found that a velocity dispersion of $\sim 7 {\rm \, km \, s^{-1}}$, representative of turbulent motions in giant molecular clouds, can lead to significant ($>10$\%) errors in the KD distance for true distances $d \lesssim 5 \, \rm kpc$, and can also lead to systematic biases of $\sim 20$\% despite the random motions having zero mean around the underlying circular motions. \cite{Sofue2011} quantified the expected distribution of uncertainties from random motions as a function of position in face-on maps of the Galaxy, finding that small Galactic longitudes are more heavily affected (see their Figure~9).
+\cite{Reid2022} studied the effects of random motions {\respA{in 3D}} on the KD estimates and found that a velocity dispersion of $\sim 7 {\rm \, km \, s^{-1}}$, representative of turbulent motions in giant molecular clouds, can lead to significant ($>10$\%) errors in the KD estimates for true distances $d \lesssim 5 \, \rm kpc$, and can also lead to systematic biases of $\sim 20$\% despite the random motions having zero mean around the underlying circular motions. \respB{A particularly extreme example of deviations from circular velocity leading to errors in the kinematic distance estimate is reported for the Perseus Arm at Galactic longitudes $\ell \sim 130^\circ$ \cite[see][]{Xu2006}.
+As pointed out by \cite{Sofue2011} in a detailed study of the physical origins of kinematic distance uncertainties, it is expected that these deviations are more pronounced at small Galactic radii and longitudes (see also the discussion by \citealt{Sofue2023} for the very inner regions of the Milky Way). }

-A number of authors have investigated the effects of streaming motions due to spiral arms using simplified models of the Milky Way. \cite{Gomez2006} used 2D hydrodynamical simulations with a simple externally imposed two-armed spiral pattern to compare KD with true distances, and found that errors can be large at the position of the spiral arms. \cite{Baba2009} employed self-consistent $N$-body + hydrodynamical simulations with a live stellar potential, and found that transient and recurring spiral arms can drive strong non-circular motions, meaning that KD distances can produce errors as large as 4-6 kpc near spiral arms.
+A number of authors have investigated the effects of streaming motions due to spiral arms using simplified models of the Milky Way. \respB{For example,} \cite{Gomez2006} used 2D hydrodynamical simulations with a simple externally imposed two-armed spiral pattern to compare KD with true distances, and found that errors can be large at the position of the spiral arms. \cite{Baba2009} employed self-consistent $N$-body + hydrodynamical simulations with a live stellar potential, and found that transient and recurring spiral arms can drive strong non-circular motions, \respB{meaning that KD estimates, whilst highly correlated with the true distance, can produce errors of $2-3$ kpc}.
 Also using hydrodynamical simulations, \cite{Ramon-Fox2018} found that streaming motions can produce systematic offsets of $\sim 1\, \rm kpc$, errors of $\sim 2\, \rm kpc$, and that the results are sensitive to the assumed spiral arm perturbations.
-Some works have tried to correct the KD method to account for the systematic non-circular motions due to spiral arms and bar, but the results are affected by large uncertainties in the gas streaming motions arising from these components \citep{Foster2006,Pohl2008}.
+Some works have tried to correct the KD method to account for the systematic non-circular motions due to spiral arms and bar, but the results are affected by large uncertainties in the gas streaming motions arising from these components \citep{Foster2006,Pohl2008}. \respB{For a summary of the key geometric and physical concepts behind these various sources of KD uncertainties, we refer to \citet{Sofue2011} and \citet{Wenger2018}.}